Understanding the Difference Between IBS and IBD

 What Is Inflammatory Bowel Disease (IBD)?

-As many as 1.6 million Americans suffer from ulcerative colitis or Crohn’s disease with 70,000 new cases diagnosed each year.
+As many as 1.6 million Americans have ulcerative colitis or Crohn’s disease, with 70,000 new cases diagnosed each year.
 The cause of the disease is an interaction between genetic, immune system, and environmental factors.

 - IBD involves much more than the gut and can lead to several serious complications in the intestines;